openmdx/openmdx-documentation/Sdk/StepByStepTomEE.md

 ![img](files/StepByStepTomEE/StepByStepTomcat.pic320.png)

 ## Congratulations ##
 Congratulations!
-You have successfully built and deployed the _openMDX SDK 2.10_ projects on _TomEE_.
+You have successfully built and deployed the _openMDX SDK_ projects on _TomEE_.